 Use the keyword in your slug

 Your slug is the part at the end of your domain that sends readers directly to a particular blog post.
-Make sure your permalink settings don’t include your date or any other information and then edit your slug.
+Make sure your permalink settings don’t include your date (learn how to check permalink settings) or any other information and then edit your slug.

 In WordPress, your slug will default to your title when you’re starting a new blog post.
 If you don’t enter a title, it will auto-populate with numbers.
-Click on the edit button next to your permalink and make sure it is short, easy to remember, and includes your keywords.
+Click on the edit button next to your permalink and try to make it short, easy to remember, and includes your keywords.

 Use your keyword in headings